ABOUT

 transquility - a state of harmony through persistent change in form

-i came up with this word to use as a creative tuning fork. it describes a kind of peace that accompanies creative expression while being mindful of its impermanence. it describes the flow imbued within a live jam session with friends. the hypnotic focus of having sex, doing drugs, dancing, or getting tattooed. they’re the moments in which exploration and evolution are happening.
+i created this word for use as a creative tuning fork. it describes the peace that accompanies creative expression while being mindful of its impermanence. it describes the flow imbued within improvisational jazz. the hypnotic focus of sex, dancing with strangers, or getting tattooed. they’re the moments in which we become channels for the divine by letting go and exploring.

-after many years of existential cynicism sprinkled with anxious exhaustion, this framework has given me a lens through which i occasionally find solace in the fluid absurdity of life.
+after many years of existential cynicism, this framework has given me a lens through which i occasionally find solace in the absurdity of life.

 more context for the curious:

-convinced my calling was in medicine, i spent several years post-grad researching how adolescent trauma informs adult psychoneuroimmunology. in so many words, what happens is - our bodies transform from marks left on us by the shit we endure. there came a point where i realized there was only so much i could do to change a system designed to negate healing. tattooing causes injury, but the way i want to approach this practice is to minimize trauma. it’s a beautiful thing to witness transformation from marks made consentually and collabortively. with encouragement and a gift from my partner, i pivoted and took up needlework in a creative setting. i’ve made deeper connections with myself and others by etching designs onto peoples skin than i have from drawing out their blood. i’m much happier for it.
+they were supportive but in the well-meaning-yet-helicoptering-traditional-immigrant kind of way. i studied cognitive science in college because the brain and mind fascinate me (this is where a lot of “ai” research happens - not my cup of tea). i spent several years post-grad researching how adolescent trauma informs adult psychoneuroimmunology. in so many words, what happens is - marks left on us by the shit we endure transform us in both material & immaterial ways. eventually i realized there was only so much i could do to change a system (western medicine) designed to negate healing; thus tattooing became the perfect medium to blend my art practice with my understanding of anatomy and pursuit of life-force-giving. it’s a beautiful thing to witness transformation from marks made consensually and collaboratively. with lots of encouragement and a gift from my partner, i pivoted and took up needlework creatively in 2021. i’m much happier for it.

-for millennium humans have used markings on skin to heal, weave narratives together, build community, cast spells, and bring our bodies closer to our visions of them. perhaps this is why i’m drawn to Turkish rug motifs, Vietnamese drum inscriptions, geometry in flora and fauna, or the putrid excrements of surreal horror. there’s a story everywhere. there's an acceptance there, that, by withstanding our environment, experiencing ritualistic changes to our bodies, we might grow to love and imbue outselves in it. this affirms my belief that our bodies resemble clay, in that they hold a memory of how they’ve been handled, and they transform under special circumstances. this sacred practice, i hope, will leave you becalmed, in stasis, forever changed.
+for millennium humans have used tattoos to heal, weave narratives together, build community, cast spells, and bring our bodies closer to our visions of them. by withstanding our environment, experiencing ritualistic changes to our bodies, we might grow to love and imbue outselves in it. this affirms my belief that our bodies resemble clay, in that they hold a memory of how they’ve been handled, and they transform under special circumstances. this sacred practice, i hope, will leave you becalmed, in stasis, forever changed.

 ︎